laoshanxi/app-mesh/doc/CONSUL.md

 ------

 App Mesh can work as *stand-alone* mode and *Consul-cluster* mode.
-- Stand-alone mode: The hosted applications are static and applications can only be managed by CLI or REST APIs.
+- Stand-alone mode: The hosted applications are static and applications can only be managed by CLI or Web UI.
 - Consul-cluster mode: The hosted applications are dynamic, The cluster will vote one leader node to do the Consul application schedule, and application will register to Consul for service discovery.

 <div align=center><img src="https://github.com/laoshanxi/app-mesh/raw/master/doc/consul_arch.png" width=600 height=300 align=center /></div>